This is a guest post by David Wu, MD-PhD Candidate, UCSF Medical Scientist Training Program

 Why are lithophanes typically printed vertically?
 This has to do with the layer by layer printing process.
 The idea is that you want as many degrees of contrast in your print as possible for the image to show up well.
 If you print it flat, it’s easy to figure out how many shades of grayscale you’re going through – it’s simply the thickness (3 mm – 0.5 mm base thickness = 2.5 mm) divided by the layer resolution.
 So for 100 micron layers, you only get 25 degrees of contrast.
 However, this only occurs in the Z axis.
 In XY, the print nozzle is not restricted by the incremental layering process.
 For the Ultimaker 2+ with its XY positioning accuracy of 12.5 microns, you’d get about 200 degrees of contrast, with the print nozzle smoothly tracing the outline of your lithophane.

-Here is the same card, printed in different orientations at different resolutions.
+Here is the same card, printed in different orientations at different resolutions (hover over image to see settings and print time).

 You can see the flat print has a more “topographical” effect, while you if you look closely you can make out the layer lines in the vertical print.
 If you prefer the topographical effect, by all means go for it.